United Reformed Church in Congo

-United Reformed Church in Congo was formerly the Confessing Reformed Church in Congo, and belongs to the Presbyterian and Reformed family of churches.
+United Reformed Church in Congo (French: Église réformée confessante au Congo) was formerly the Confessing Reformed Church in Congo, and belongs to the Presbyterian and Reformed family of churches.

 History

 The Church was formed thanks to a broadcasting program by Rev. Aron R. Kayayan in the late 1970s supported by the Dutch Reformed Church in South Africa and the Christian Reformed Church in North America.
 He was the director of a reformed radio broadcasting program.
 This was the Perspectives Reformees a French language radio broadcast, assuming the organisation of Back to God Hour of the Christian Reformed Church in North America.
 The French language radio programs was listened to by many people in Africa, in Haiti and in many Caribbean Islands.
 In Africa much Bible study started under the influence of the program.
 Kayayan preaching initiated the formation of a new denomination.
 The Eglise Reformee Confessante au Congo - the Confessional Reformed Church in Congo in English - was formed in 1983.
 The church changed its name to United Reformed Church, and adopted the Three Forms of Unity as their standard, and a Presbyterian-Synodal church government form.
 It was registered by the government on February 17, 2010.
 Exact number of membership was unknown it had 150 congregations and 10–12,000 members in the early 2000s.

 The church order is a French adaptation of the Christian Reformed Church in North America's Book of Church Order.

 The church is growing easterward, up to Goma and Bukavu, where a couple of church plants started.
 Evangelists are present in Ubundu and Waligale.

 As of 2010, there were 200 congregations served by 26 ministers.